Fresh Perspectives at the Frontiers of Nanoscience and Nanoengineering

-- Encourage and showcase the contributions of young graduate, undergraduate students and postdocs, especially underrepresented minorities, by creating a student-friendly event where they can present their research among their peers thereby ensuring a new generation of nanoscientists.
+- Encourage and showcase the contributions of young graduates, undergraduate students, and postdocs, especially underrepresented minorities, by creating a student-friendly event where they can present their research among their peers thereby ensuring a new generation of nanoscientists.

 - Nanotechnology for Energy Applications

-The 2011 Meeting will continue its well-established tradition of being a student oriented event in the state of Florida.
+The 2017 Meeting will continue its well-established tradition of being a student-oriented event in the state of Florida.

-Described as the “only great city of the world that started as a fantasy,” Miami, with its subtropical climate, naturally protected harbor, and spectacular beaches, has traditionally been a haven for tourism.
+Described as the “only great city of the world that started as a fantasy,” Miami, with its subtropical climate, naturally protected harbors, and spectacular beaches have traditionally been a haven for tourism.

 Florida International University, Miami, Florida